symfony/symfony-docs/page_creation.rst

 -----------------

-Instead of defining your route in YAML, Symfony also allows you to use *annotation* routes.
+Instead of defining your route in YAML, Symfony also allows you to use *annotation* or *attribute* routes.
+Attributes are built-in in PHP starting from PHP 8.
+In earlier PHP versions you can use annotations.
 To do this, install the annotations package:

 .. code-block:: terminal